How do you know if you are seeking God in your life? Did you even know He was missing?

 Why seek God?

-7 ways to seek God more closely
+7 steps to seek God more closely

-- Make a list of the things that you are afraid to let go of (answers to the first question)
+- Make a list of the things that you are afraid to let go of

 - Explain to Him why they worry you or are important to you (journaling is very helpful here).
 Sometimes getting this out helps clear your mind to see more clearly.